dheijl/swyh-rs/README.md

 ### Known problems

-- On linux you may have to enable audio monitoring with pavucontrol to make audio capture work
+- On linux you may have to enable **audio monitoring** with pavucontrol to make audio capture work
 - make sure that your firewall or anti-virus do not block the default incoming HTTP port 5901 for streaming requests (or the port number you configured in the UI if not the default), and that outgoing UDP traffic is allowed for SSDP
 - resizing a window in fltk 1.4 is not ideal, but thanks to @MoAlyousef it is now usable in swyh-rs.
 But if you resize vertically to a very small window you risk losing the horizontal scrollbar in the textbox at the bottom.
 - simultaneous streaming to multiple renderers is only limited by the number of renderer buttons that can be shown in the available space in the window.
 - Kaspersky Antivirus can prevent audio capture, so you may have to add an exception for swyh-rs (thanks @JWolvers).
 - streaming to Logitech Media Server does not work ([issue # 40]( https://github.com/dheijl/swyh-rs/issues/40))
-- streaming to Linn devices does not work
+- streaming to Linn devices does not work (due to Linn using partial requests with Range headers)
 - if for some reason your config file gets corrupted/invalid it will be replaced with a default configuration at startup instead of panic-ing when deserializing.

 ### Artwork Credits